ioannad/jeffrey/README.md

 ## Usage

+### Website

-You can draw diagrams with this program by loading its main package :jeffrey.main, with quicklisp in a Common-Lisp REPL as follows:
+The easiest way is to use the webserver by loading its website package :jeffrey.main, with quicklisp in a Common-Lisp REPL as follows:

-`(ql:quickload "jeffrey")` and `(in-package :jeffrey.main)`.
+`(ql:quickload "jeffrey")`

+ `(in-package :jeffrey.website)`

+`(start-website)`

+And then, in your browser, visit the url (127.0.0.1:8080/choiceless-grapher.htm)[127.0.0.1:8080/choiceless-grapher.htm]

+I plan on making this package's installation obsolete, and set up an app for you to graph implications between consequences of AC online.

 ### Drawing the diagram between a given list of form HR numbers